The Bankrate promise

 There are a few important items you’ll need to bring to the closing.
 Have these items ready well in advance so you don’t run into any issues on the big day:

 - Certified or cashier’s check: You should be notified at least one day in advance of the checks you’ll need to bring to the closing, including who they should be made payable to and the exact amount.
 Personal checks are usually not accepted, so you’ll need to go to your bank for an official check.
+Be very cautious if you get an email asking you to wire the funds instead — this can be a sign of a scam.
+As a practice, always confirm payment instructions with the title or settlement company directly.

 - Proof of homeowners insurance: You’ll need to show proof that you have secured a policy to insure your home on the day of the closing that is good for at least one year.

 - Government-issued photo ID: Make sure you have a current driver’s license or passport on you.
+If you’re buying a home with a partner or spouse, you’ll both need your ID.

 5. Sign all the documents and get the keys